 Smith & Caughey's

-The demand for fabric grew out of necessity.
-British colonists, irrespective of class, had to be clothed.
+The demand for fabric grew out of necessity as the new colonists of all classes had to be clothed.
 As there were no ready-made garments available, the only option was to sew their own or, if they could afford it, hire a dressmaker to do it for them.
 Seamstresses, milliners and tailors featured high on the list of preferred immigrants.

 From Cottons to Silks to Woollens, Smith & Caughey’s catered to very wardrobe need.
 In an advertisement in the Auckland Star in 1898, inspection was invited of '100 exclusive dress lengths of new black fabrics'.
 The emphasis on black dress fabrics can be attributed to the tradition of widows wearing black for a two-year mourning period and women in general dressing in black for funerals.
 Reg Lord, who began working in Silks in 1908, recalled a fellow employee reading the death notices in the newspaper and mailing samples of black cloth to the bereaved.